Tennessee Physicians Quality Verification Organization

 TPQVO is located in Chattanooga, Tennessee, where it has provided credentialing services since July of 1998.
 TPQVO was created as a limited liability company that merged the Chattanooga and Hamilton County Medical Society's and the Knoxville Academy of Medicine's Central Verification Services.
 Those services began operations in 1991 and 1995 respectively, making TPQVO one of the oldest credentials verification organizations in the business.

-TPQVO is an NCQA certified credentials verification organization (CVO) that provides credentials verification services to hospitals, ambulatory surgery centers, health plans, networks and other healthcare organizations.
+TPQVO follows NCQA certified credentials verification organization (CVO) that provides credentials verification services to hospitals, ambulatory surgery centers, health plans, networks and other healthcare organizations.
 TPQVO provides application processing and credentials verification for medical staffs defined as medical doctors (MD, DO), podiatrists (DPM), dentists (DDS, DMD) and clinical psychologists (PhD) and allied health practitioners.
 Allied health practitioners are defined as licensed independent practitioners or licensed healthcare practitioners who practice under the supervision of a physician or dentist.

 Our clients include hospitals, healthcare networks, IPAs, surgery centers, physician offices, and local and state government departments throughout the country.